14islands/wp-responsive-io/README.txt

 = How does it work? =

-It relies on Wordpress "the_content" filter to change the images before given handing over to the browser.
+It relies on Wordpress "the_content" filter to change the images before handing over the output to the browser.

 == Changelog ==